LEDESMA Vintage Mexican Sterling Tortoise Shell Bracelet

-Collectible and unusual, this sterling silver and tortoise shell bracelet is a piece by Mexican artist Enrique Ledesma.
+Now a banned material, Antique and Vintage tortoise shell jewelry has become very collectable.
+Modernist and unusual, this sterling silver and tortoise shell bracelet is a piece by Mexican artist Enrique Ledesma.
 From approximately ca1960, the bracelet has a fantastic Modernist design with a rounded tortoise shell plaque and a sterling silver frame.
 The tortoise shell has wonderful hues of caramel, amber and brown and is slightly translucent.
-The band of the bracelet is made of 3 sterling silver bars that are plated to look like mixed metals.
+Joining together at the center plaque is a band made of 3 sterling silver bars that are plated to look like mixed metals.
 The bracelet clasps in the back and has a safety chain for added security.
 On the underside of the tortoise shell are several markings: "LEDESMA", "TAXCO", "925", "HECHO EN MEXICO" along with the number 3 within an eagle hallmark.
 A gorgeous bracelet with beautiful and intricate artistry!
 It would make a great addition to any collection!

 Measurements: The wrist opening of the bracelet measures approximately 2 3/8" wide and 1 3/4" tall.
 The tortoise shell and sterling design measures approximately 2" at its tallest point and 2 3/4" at its widest point.
 The band of the bracelet measures approximately 3/8" to 1/2" wide.